csommerl/js120/lesson3/lesson3_notes.md

 ### Method Delegation to Prototypes

-Constructors avoid creating copies of methods by *delegation*: their execution by an instance is delegated to the constructor.
+Creating copies of methods can be avoided by using prototypes: when an instance calls a method within its prototype object, the execution of that method is delegated to that prototype object.

 ...